nvms/prsm/packages/mesh/README.md

 // [{ userId: "user123", username: "Alice", avatar: "..." }, ...]
 ```

-> [!NOTE]
+### Presence is per connection, not per user

-> Mesh tracks presence and presence state **per connection**, not per user.
+Mesh tracks presence and presence state **per connection**, not per user.

->
-> If a user opens multiple browser tabs (or devices), each will be assigned a **separate connection ID** and have an **independent presence state**.
+When a user opens your app in multiple browser tabs or across multiple devices, each instance creates a separate WebSocket connection.
+These connections are treated independently in Mesh, each with its own connection ID, room membership, and presence state.

->
-> Even if both tabs authenticate with the same user ID and you store these values in connection metadata, Mesh does not merge or deduplicate those connections.
+Even if those connections authenticate using the same user ID and you store that user ID in connection metadata, Mesh will not automatically group or deduplicate them.
+Each connection remains logically distinct.

->
+This is intentional.
+Mesh is designed as a low-level framework that gives you real-time building blocks — like rooms, presence, state sync, and messaging — without dictating your data model, authentication flow, or application logic.

+We don’t assume what a "user" is in your system, how they should be identified, or whether multiple sessions should be merged.
+That’s entirely up to you.

-> If you want to show a single presence indicator per user (e.g. only one "typing" icon), you should:
+If you want to implement user-level presence behavior (such as "only show one typing indicator per user"), you can do so easily:

->
-> 1. Attach a `userId` to each connection's metadata
+1. Assign a `userId` to each connection’s metadata during authentication.
-> 2. Resolve metadata for each `connectionId` client-side
+2. On the client, resolve metadata for each `connectionId` received in presence events.
-> 3. Deduplicate by `userId` in your UI logic
+3. In your UI, deduplicate by `userId` rather than `connectionId`.

+This gives you full control over what “presence” means in your app, without locking you into a particular structure.

 > [!TIP]
 > You can expose a `get-user-metadata` command on the server that reads from `connectionManager.getMetadata(...)` to support this.